isc-projects/stork/SECURITY.md

 | 1.15.1  | :x:                | 2024 April 5          |
 | earlier | :x:                |                       |

 The first stable version will be 2.0.0.
-Once stable is released, the stable versions, denoted with even minor number, will be supported for at least 6 months.
-The development versions will reach EOL as soon as next development or stable version is released.
+Stable versions, denoted with even minor numbers, will be supported for at least 6 months.
+Development versions will reach EOL as soon as the next development or stable version is released.

 Limited past EOL support may be available to higher tier customers.
 Please contact ISC sales, using this form: https://www.isc.org/contact/

 ## Reporting a Vulnerability

-To report security vulnerability, please follow this instruction:
+To report a security vulnerability, please follow this instruction:

 https://www.isc.org/reportbug/

-Briefly, we prefer confidential issue on gitlab (not github).
-An issue is much better, because it's easier to get more ISC engineers involved in it, evolve the case as more information is known, update or extra information, etc.
+We prefer that you create a confidential issue on GitLab (not github).
+The GitLab issue creates a record, is visible to all ISC engineers, and provides a shared communication channel with the reporter.

-Second best is to send e-mail (possibly encrypted) to stork-security@isc.org.
+If it is not possible to create a GitLab issue, then send e-mail (encrypted if possible) to stork-security@isc.org.

 ## Software Defects and Security Vulnerability Disclosure Policy